 19 print(answer["name"], score, failures or ["pass"])1A 2 ['pass']

 2B 1 ['wrong status']Open-ended tone, clarity, and partial correctness may require rubric review.
-LLM judges can scale that review, but the MT-Bench and Chatbot Arena study documents position, verbosity, and self-enhancement bias.
+LLM judges can scale that review, but the MT-Bench and Chatbot Arena study documents position bias, verbosity bias, and preference for model-like answers.
 Treat a judge as a calibrated measurement instrument, not truth.[4]

 PPL needs held-out text.
 If training data includes your evaluation records, lower loss may reflect memorization rather than generalization.
 Product task suites have the same failure: if prompt examples or fine-tuning rows include hidden test tickets, release metrics lose meaning.